Demographic Factors

 A significant influence of gender can be observed in workers’ compensation claims.
 Various studies have consistently shown that gender plays a role in the types of injuries sustained at the workplace, the severity of these injuries, and the duration of time taken to recover.

-See also Aging Population and Housing Affordability
+See also Impact of Population Density on Housing Affordability

 To better understand the impact of gender on workers’ compensation claims, let’s refer to the table below: